 SurveyMonkey – This is another helpful survey tool that you can use to create and send surveys to your existing customers.
 SurveyMonkey’s free plan lets you create a survey with up to 10 questions and view up to 100 responses.

-You won’t always need extensive surveys and data mining to create UGC.
+You won’t always need extensive surveys and data mining to create user generated content.
 Sometimes, a simple blog post from a user could do the trick, like it does for Evernote.

 These stories explore how Evernote users use the tool to maximize their lives.
 Note that these aren’t your typical customer success stories.
 They’re just engaging stories of people using Evernote, written for other Evernote users.